-The University has a central library, where all bibliographical material is at the disposal of students, the teaching staff, researchers and specialists in various fields of activity within the university, as well as associate teachers over the period of collaboration with the university.
+The University has a central library, where all bibliographical material is at the disposal of students, the teaching staff, students, researchers and specialists in various fields of activity within the university, as well as associate teachers over the period of collaboration with the university.

-The library houses 150,000 volumes and several hundreds of specialized periodicals.
-It also contains a collection of state standards, as well as collections of records, CDs, audio and video cassettes.
+The library houses 120,000 volumes and several hundreds of specialized periodicals.
+It also contains a collection of state standards, as well as collections of records, CDs.